Kalb-Ramond Topological Term in Majorana Superspace and Kaluza-Klein Spectrum Deformation in Five Dimensions: Conclusions

-\paragraph{Supersymmetric topological action.} The supersymmetric completion of the five-dimensional topological term $\varepsilon^{mnkl5}B_{mn}H_{kl5}$ was obtained from the superspace action~(\ref{eq:SKR}).
-The component expansion~(\ref{eq:SKRcomponents}) shows that: \begin{itemize} \item Lines~1 and~2 reproduce exactly the pseudo-supersymmetric result of Klein, providing a non-trivial consistency check of the formalism. \item Line~3 contains two genuinely new terms: the bosonic kinetic contribution $-\tfrac{\kappa}{4}(\partial_5 B)^2$ and the fermionic correction $\tfrac{\kappa}{8}\bar\Xi\gamma^5(C^{-1}\gamma^5)\partial_5\Xi$.
-Both are invisible in any treatment based on four-dimensional $\mathcal{N}=1$ derivatives. \item The fermionic sector of the topological action is itself topological, by virtue of the identity $\gamma^5\sigma^{\mu\nu} = \tfrac{i}{2}\varepsilon^{\mu\nu\alpha\beta 5}\sigma_{\alpha\beta}$, confirming that the supersymmetric extension preserves the background-independence of the original bosonic theory. \end{itemize}
+\textit{Completion of the pseudo-supersymmetric action.} Assembling the invariant action and expanding in components, we found that its first two lines reproduce \emph{exactly} the pseudo-supersymmetric result of Klein --- a non-trivial consistency check --- while a third line contains two genuinely new terms: the bosonic kinetic contribution $-\tfrac{\kappa}{4}(\partial_5 B)^2$ and the fermionic correction $\tfrac{\kappa}{8}\bar\Xi\gamma^5(C^{-1}\gamma^5)\partial_5\Xi$.
+Neither can be produced by four-dimensional $N=1$ derivatives.
+The pseudo-supersymmetric action is thus revealed to be a truncation of the full result, and we have identified the missing terms in closed form.
+Moreover, the fermionic sector of the topological action is itself topological, by virtue of $\gamma^5\sigma^{\mu\nu}=\tfrac{i}{2}\varepsilon^{\mu\nu\alpha\beta5}\sigma_{\alpha\beta}$, confirming that the supersymmetric extension preserves the background independence of the original bosonic theory.

-\paragraph{Identification $B_{m5} \to A_m$ and the mixed topological term.} The Hodge duality between the mixed KR component $B_{m5}$ and the gauge vector $A_m$ in five dimensions was implemented as a direct identification at the superfield level, replacing $V_T$ by the vector superfield $V$.
-Under this identification the mixed topological term $\varepsilon^{mnkl5}B_{mn}H_{kl5}$ maps onto the Chern--Simons-like coupling $\varepsilon^{mnkl5}A_m H_{nkl}$, and the fermionic partner of this term is shown to preserve the topological character of the bosonic sector.
-The resulting action~(\ref{eq:SSBHfinal}) constitutes the first supersymmetric formulation of the KR--gauge topological coupling in an intrinsically five-dimensional superspace.
+\textit{Relation to the $N=1/2$ formalism.} Because the intrinsic superspace is on-shell equivalent to the $N=1/2$ superspace of~\cite{Linch:2002wg,Becker:2020pku}, the two new terms are not in conflict with that framework; rather, the intrinsic Majorana-basis derivatives render \emph{manifest}, at the level of the component action, structures that the $\partial_5$-blind pseudo-supersymmetric truncation discards and that the Weyl-basis $N=1/2$ treatment leaves implicit.
+The contribution of the present construction is therefore twofold: it isolates exactly which terms the widely used pseudo-supersymmetric prescription omits, and it provides a basis in which these terms, the orbifold $\mathbb{Z}_2$ projections, and the bulk-matter couplings are simultaneously transparent.

-\paragraph{Kaluza--Klein spectrum.} Compactifying on a circle $S^1$ of radius $R$, the new bosonic term $-\tfrac{\kappa}{4}(\partial_5 B)^2$ combines with the standard bulk kinetic term, both carrying the same coefficient $\tfrac{1}{4}$, to give the KK mass spectrum
+\textit{Supersymmetric KR--gauge coupling and the KK spectrum.} Implementing the Hodge duality $B_{m5}\leftrightarrow A_m$ as a superfield-level identification, the mixed topological term $\varepsilon^{mnkl5}B_{mn}H_{kl5}$ maps onto the Chern--Simons-like coupling $\varepsilon^{mnkl5}A_m H_{nkl}$, whose fermionic partner remains topological.
+This is the first fully supersymmetric formulation of the KR--gauge topological coupling in an intrinsically five-dimensional superspace.
+Compactifying on a circle of radius $R$, the new bosonic term combines with the standard bulk kinetic term --- both carrying coefficient $\tfrac14$ --- to give